Samad10jan/job-mongodb/README.md

 **HireStack** is a comprehensive job application and recruitment platform designed to connect companies with top talent.
 It offers job seekers a seamless way to explore opportunities and employers a smart way to manage job postings and applicants.

-Built with **Next.js 13 (App Router)**, it ensures high performance, scalability, and a smooth developer experience.
+Built with **Next.js**, it ensures high performance, scalability, and a smooth developer experience.

 ---